fluidself/fluidself.org/_books/psychology/thinking-fast-and-slow.md

 Even now, you must exert some mental effort to see that the following two statements mean exactly the same thing: Large samples are more precise than small samples.
 Small samples yield extreme results more often than large samples do.
 The first statement has a clear ring of truth, but until the second version makes intuitive sense, you have not truly understood the first.

 People are not adequately sensitive to sample size.
 The strong bias toward believing that small samples closely resemble the population from which they are drawn is also part of a larger story: we are prone to exaggerate the consistency and coherence of what we see.
 The exaggerated faith of researchers in what can be learned from a few observations is closely related to the halo effect, the sense we often get that we know and understand a person about whom we actually know very little.
 System 1 runs ahead of the facts in constructing a rich image on the basis of scraps of evidence.
 A machine for jumping to conclusions will act as if it believed in the law of small numbers.
 More generally, it will produce a representation of reality that makes too much sense.
 The associative machinery seeks causes.
 The difficulty we have with statistical regularities is that they call for a different approach.
 Instead of focusing on how the event at hand came to be, the statistical view relates it to what could have happened instead.
-Nothing in particular caused it to be what it is--chance selected it from among its alternatives.
+Nothing in particular caused it to be what it is—chance selected it from among its alternatives.

 We are far too willing to reject the belief that much of what we see in life is random.

-The exaggerated faith in small samples is only one example of a more general illusion--**we pay more attention to the content of messages than to information about their reliability, and as a result end up with a view of the world around us that is simpler and more coherent than the data justify**.
+The exaggerated faith in small samples is only one example of a more general illusion—**we pay more attention to the content of messages than to information about their reliability, and as a result end up with a view of the world around us that is simpler and more coherent than the data justify**.
 Jumping to conclusions is a safer sport in the world of our imagination than it is in reality.
 Statistics produce many observations that appear to beg for causal explanations but do not lend themselves to such explanations.
 Many facts of the world are due to chance, including accidents of sampling.
 Causal explanations of chance events are inevitably wrong.

 A message, unless it is immediately rejected as a lie, will have the same effect on the associative system regardless of its reliability.
 The gist of the message is the story, which is based on whatever information is available, even if the quantity of the information is slight and its quality is poor: WYSIATI.

 You should assume that any number that is on the table has had an **anchoring effect** on you, and if the stakes are high you should mobilize yourself (your System 2) to combat the effect.

-**Speaking of Anchors**
+### Speaking of Anchors

 _"Plans are best-case scenarios.
 Let's avoid anchoring on plans when we forecast actual outcomes.
 Thinking about ways the plan could go wrong is one way to do it."_

 We define the **availability heuristic** as the process of judging frequency by "the ease with which instances come to mind."
 The availability heuristic, like other heuristics of judgment, substitutes one question for another: you wish to estimate the size of a category or the frequency of an event, but you report an impression of the ease with which instances come to mind.
 Substitution of questions inevitably produces systematic errors.

 You must make the effort to reconsider your impressions and intuitions by asking such questions as, "Is our belief that theft by teenagers is a major problem due to a few recent instances in our neighborhood?" or "Could it be that I feel no need to get a flu shot because none of my acquaintances got the flu last year?"
-Maintaining one's vigilance against biases is a chore--but the chance to avoid a costly mistake is sometimes worth the effort.
+Maintaining one's vigilance against biases is a chore—but the chance to avoid a costly mistake is sometimes worth the effort.

 The world in our heads is not a precise replica of reality; our expectations about the frequency of events are distorted by the prevalence and emotional intensity of the messages to which we are exposed.
 The **affect heuristic** is an instance of substitution, in which the answer to an easy question (How do I feel about it?) serves as an answer to a much harder question (What do I think about it?).

-A basic limitation in the ability of our mind to deal with small risks: we either ignore them altogether or give them far too much weight--nothing in between.
+A basic limitation in the ability of our mind to deal with small risks: we either ignore them altogether or give them far too much weight—nothing in between.

 The essential keys to disciplined **Bayesian reasoning** can be simply summarized: Anchor your judgment of the probability of an outcome on a plausible base rate.
 Question the diagnosticity of your evidence.